rightjs/rightjs-docs/docs/en/docs/dom/element.md

 ## Custom events

-At the interface level, in RightJS there is no difference between standard and custom events, all of them are handled the same exact way
+At the interface level, there is no difference between standard and custom events in RightJS.
+All of them are handled the exact same way:

     element.on('my-event', function() {....});
     element.fire('my-event');